All income tax, social security and other charges are paid by the University.

 All salaries are paid at the end of each month.
 First payment will be calculated from the starting date of the contract.

 Yes, you will need to sign the Turkish version of the contract and the residence permit as they are sent to government offices.
+The Turkish versions are certified translations of the English versions.

 Please send an email to preprec@bilkent.edu.tr to obtain the password to view the Probation Handbook.